 \subsubsection{The structure of the paper}

-Section~\ref{sct:preli} introduces basic preliminaries.
-Section~\ref{sct:stochext} clarifies key concepts in stationary processes and their counterparts in ergodic theory, culminating in the construction of stochastically continuous extensions (Theorem~\ref{thm:stochext}).
-Section \ref{sct:finalproof} provides background on infinite divisibility and the Maruyama representation, and the proof of the main theorem.
+\Cref{sct:preli} introduces basic preliminaries. \Cref{sct:stochext} clarifies key concepts in stationary processes and their counterparts in ergodic theory, culminating in the construction of stochastically continuous extensions (\cref{thm:stochext}). \Cref{sct:finalproof} provides background on infinite divisibility and Maruyama representation, and the proof of the main theorem. \Cref{sct:exm} presents the null condition for weak mixing, and some applications of the main theorem.